Estimating the selection efficiency: Non trivial use cases

 \subsection{Events with positive or negative unit weights}

-In high-energy physics simulations, it might happen to work with samples filled with positive and negative unit weights, as it happens for example in the output of MC@NLO \cite{mcatnlo}.
+In high-energy physics simulations, it might happen to work with simulated samples generated by MC@NLO \cite{mcatnlo}, which assigns positive and negative (unit) events weights.
 Each individual event is independently simulated, and knows nothing about its weight.
-Hence we can separately consider the samples with positive and negative unit weights, with $n_{+}, n_{-}$ initial numbers of events and $k_{+}, k_{-}$ entries after the selection.
-For each sample, the efficiencies $\varepsilon_{+}$ and $\varepsilon_{-}$ can be computed individually following the methods already seen in previous sections: using the Jeffreys' prior, their posteriors are Beta distributions with parameters $a_i=k_i+0.5$ and $b_i=n_i-k_i+0.5$, with $i=+,-$.
+Hence we have two categories ($s=2$) with weights $w_1 = +1$ and $w_2 = -1$, initial sample sizes $N_1=n_{+}, N_2=n_{-}$, and $K_1=k_{+}, K_2=k_{-}$ entries after the selection.